Python Syntax

 z = -8j

 Strings are sequences of characters, including alphabetical characters and numerical ones.
-They are surrounded by either single quotation marks are double quotation marks.
+They are surrounded by either single, double, or triple quotation marks.
 Strings are immutable, meaning that once they are defined, they cannot be changed.
 Only certain Python methods such as replace(), join(), or split() can modify strings.

 Examples of strings are: